amazon-archives/wild-rydes-mobile/README.md

 # Wild Rydes React Native

 Welcome to the Wild Rydes React Native project.
-In this project, we will take you through the steps necessary to build a complete react native application with analytics, authentication, email list sign-up and booking of a ride.
+In this project, we will take you through the steps necessary to build a complete react native application with analytics, authentication and booking of a ride.

 # Getting Started